greaselovely/Z16/_posts/2025-02-22-openvas-on-kali.markdown

 ---
 Today I decided it was time to take a slightly more proactive approach to vulnerability scanning my network at home.

-Like most I have a IOT, and while I don't think I win the aware for most ridiculous amount of gear, I'm no slouch either.
+Like most I have IOT, and while I don't think I win the award for most ridiculous amount of gear, I'm no slouch either.
 I also have invested in Control4 for some home automation, and Home Assistant for other integrations.
 Now, I know I could do some of the things that Control4 does with a little more effort, but I like how it works for some of my solutions.
 And while it's a black box with a partner holding the keys, for now I live with it.

 But I've been growing angry at the idea that I'm no longer in control of software upgrades, and the partner doesn't give a damn if there's new CVEs in the software / modules in use.
 That's not their expertise and so I'm going to do a bit more work on that on my own.